 Extensions, suspensions and deferrals granted due to Coronavirus will continue to be counted as additional, outside of standard limits, but only if the Coronavirus-related disruption took place between Hilary term 2020 and Trinity term 2022 inclusive.
 Departments or divisional Graduate Studies Assistants will process these applications as normal, but will ensure that coronavirus is recorded as the reason for the suspension/extension/deferral.

-Some students may of course still be experiencing disruption to their research during 2022-23 related to coronavirus, for example difficulties with international fieldwork, changes to planned research, or the impact of long Covid.
+Some students may still experience disruption to their research during 2022-23 and 2023-24 related to coronavirus, for example difficulties with international fieldwork, changes to planned research, or the impact of long Covid.
 For applications for extensions/suspensions/deferrals on the grounds of Coronavirus-related disruption affecting Michaelmas term 2022 onwards, these can still be granted, but will count towards the usual number of terms of extension/suspension/deferral permitted.

 If the student has not been granted all the terms permitted in regulations, the normal departmental/divisional body will grant these.
 If the student has already been granted all the permitted terms, then application will need to be made to Education Committee to grant dispensation (as was the case pre-pandemic, and continued to be the case for non-Coronavirus related requests beyond the terms permitted during the pandemic).
 Education Committee will consider requests on a case-by-case basis, but evidenced Coronavirus-related disruption would be a reason to grant dispensation.
 Guidance and a form for making dispensation requests to Education Committee is available at https://academic.admin.ox.ac.uk/dispensations.